Jordibot-art/weather-api/README.md

 copy only exist on GitHub so we pull it to become our local
-2. git clone (https), and then change directory into the project eg cd Test-Repo
+2. git clone (https), and then change directory into the project eg

+cd Test-Repo

 3. git checkout -b new_branch

-4. git branch
+4. code index.html

-5. vim select (file you want to alter eg.) hello.py

-6. git status see modified change

-7. stage change. git add hello.py
+5. git add .

-8. git commit -m "Updated print statement"
+6. git commit -m "Update Print Statement"

+7. git status

-9. push your code back to GitHub git push --set-upstream orgin new_branch
+8. git push origin new_branch

 10. go to pull request tab
 then new pull request next
 merge branch in the right